 Top Fives Joneses…Part the Third

-Top Five Month (check here to see an archive of all the top five lists featured so far this month) continues with a three-part take on “Keeping Up With the Joneses” by looking at the top five comic book artists, comic book writers and comic book characters with the last name of Jones.
+Top Five Month (check here to see an archive of all the top five lists featured so far) continues with a three-part take on “Keeping Up With the Joneses” by looking at the top five comic book artists, comic book writers and comic book characters with the last name of Jones.

 Today we look at the top five characters with the last name of Jones!